Richard Jomshof

 Richard Johannes Jomshof, Lohikoski, (born 6 July 1969 in Helsingborg) is a Swedish politician affiliated with the Sweden Democrats (SD) party and former pop musician.
 He worked as a teacher and was active in the music industry before he was elected as a Member of the Riksdag in September 2010.
 He served as Secretary-General of the Sweden Democrats from 2015 to 2022.
-In 2022, he was appointed as chairman of the Justice Committee in the Riksdag.
+In 2022, he was appointed as chairman of the Justice Committee in the Riksdag and held the position until 2025.

 Biography

 Education and early career

 Jomshof was born in 1969 in Helsingborg to a Swedish mother and a Finnish father.
 He studied history and social studies at Malmö University before attending the university's affiliated teacher training college and subsequently worked as a secondary school geography and history teacher.
 Jomshof was according to himself dismissed from two teaching jobs for being part of Sweden Democrats.

 Music career

 After his teaching studies, Jomshof became a musician and was active in the Swedish music scene, co-founding and playing in the Swedish synthpop band Elegant Machinery.
 The group proved successful in Sweden before disbanding in 1999.
 They reformed in 2001 before Jomshof departed the group in 2011.
 Jomshof disputed rumours that this was due to his involvement with the Sweden Democrats and said the group split for personal reasons.
 In a 2013 interview with Side-Line, he spoke about his involvement in SD and what effect it has had on Elegant Machinery.
 When asked what he thought had improved in Sweden the latest 20 years in a 2020 interview, he said it was the music.